Advivo Business Advisors and Accountants explain how having effective tax planning strategies will assist to minimise your tax.

 Performing a stocktake can involve confirming the quantity and value of your inventory, raw materials and work in progress if appropriate.
 Stocktakes should be performed routinely and ideally at least at the end of each financial year.
 Importantly, stocktakes can help identify margin creep, discrepancies in records or processes, fraud, old and obsolete stock which may need to be written off, and ensures the stock on hand figure is accurate.
 By confirming the stock on hand figure you’re also helping to ensure you’re not paying too much tax.
 If you find stock on the books which no longer exists, it’s possible that the stock should be expensed which can reduce tax.
 If discrepancies are identified it’s important to understand the reason for these and implement an appropriate solution so as they don’t continue to occur.

-Having the right tax planning strategy for your situation can be the difference between a good year or a bad year so it’s important to get yours right.
+Having an effective tax planning strategy for your situation can be the difference between a good year or a bad year, so it’s important to get yours right.
 The success of your business depends on how well you have planned and executed your management strategy.
 We have an experienced team of accountants, consultants and business advisors who work with you to plan your business growth.
 Our team offers ongoing hands-on support to make your vision happen.
 We have found that small to medium businesses that use our business advisory and coaching services gain valuable insights that takes their business in rewarding new directions and helps them discover weaknesses before they affect profitability.

 Our experienced team here at Advivo Business Advisors and Accountants are here to assist with your tax planning strategy and help take your business to the next level.
 Contact us today.